October 26, 2019

 - Kim Cook, cello

-- Robert Nairn, double bass
+- Joshua Davis, double bass

 - Robert Gardner, string education

 Participation is open to any advanced high school string players (violin, viola, 'cello, or double bass; see repertoire for level).
 Students are to be recommended by their high school orchestra director or private teacher.
+Director/Teacher NOTE: to recommend students and receive application forms as well as practice copies of music, email Robert Gardner directly.